redshrimp0310/redshrimp0310.github.io/_posts/2021-12-20-TIL_CMD_LANG.md

 ![cmd1korean](/img/cmd3.jpg)

-3. In order for change to be made permanently, Go to Go to [HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor] in regedit and add new String Value named 'Autorun' with 'chcp 949 value'
+3. In order for the change to be made permanently, Go to Go to [HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor] in regedit and add new String Value named 'Autorun' with 'chcp 949 value'.

 ![cmd1korean](/img/cmd4.jpg)